-Bonner County encourages employees and their supervisors to discuss job performance and goals on an informal, day-to-day basis.
-In addition, a more formal discussion will be conducted with each employee annually.
-The performance evaluation provides an opportunity to discuss work habits and goals, to identify and correct weaknesses, and to encourage and recognize strengths.
+Bonner County expects employees and their supervisors to discuss job performance and goals on an informal, day-to-day basis.
+In addition, a more formal discussion with documentation is required to be conducted with each employee annually.
+The performance evaluation provides an opportunity to discuss work habits and establish measurable goals, to identify and correct weaknesses, and to encourage and recognize strengths.